Seeing All From a Few: Nodes Selection Using Graph Pooling for Graph Clustering: Proposed Methodology

-As mentioned in Section 2.1, our DGEN architecture is designed based on a graph attention network (GAT).
-In order to adaptively combine the attributes of neighboring nodes to learn the representations of nodes, our GAT encoder consists of two layers of GAT with multi-head.
-In order to guide the GAT encoder to learn a comprehensive node representation, an inner product decoder is applied to reconstruct the graph data $\hat{A}$ from the global representation $Z$.
+Each GAT encoder includes two GAT layers.
+And in order to guide the GAT encoders to learn a comprehensive node representation, an inner product decoder is applied to reconstruct the graph data $\hat{A}$ from the global embedding $Z$.

 where $\hat{A}_{i,j}$ denotes the adjacency of node $v_i$ and node $v_j$ in the reconstructed graph $\hat{A}$.
 Then, we minimize the reconstruction error by measuring the difference between $A$ and $\hat{A}$.